Project GreenHeart will build the ecological, economic and social value of the Lilongwe Wildlife Centre.

 Below are the plans for our new, multi-functional Education Zone.
 The full Project GreenHeart Master Plan is available to partners and supporters.

-How can you help?
+How you can help

-If you would like to be part of this exciting project and play a role in building a safer, greener Malawi, please get in touch with our Centre Manager, Ian D’heygere.
-We’re happy to explore ideas with you.
+We are seeking support from individuals and organisations to help us realise our vision.
+If you would like to be part of this exciting project and play a role in building a safer, greener Malawi, please get in touch at firstname.lastname@example.org.
+We’d love to explore ideas with you.